myins/myins-backend/README.md

 ### Automatic deployment

 To easily update the dev environment, simply push to develop in the [TODO] Repo.
 A build & release pipeline will automatically run & deploy the changes.

-### Deploying to AWS manually

-1. [TODO]
-2. docker compose build backend
-3. docker compose push backend

-This will push it to the myins container registry.
-To apply the update, just restart it!

-### The front-end

-The frontend git repository is hosted on AWS CodeCommit, under the same organization as the Portal.
-At the moment it's just one screen providing forgot password functionality.

 Remaining DevOps: